tree800/BankingApp-toolchain/README.md

 # My Banking Service Toolchain

-This demo application of Relying Party Server uses Java Spring and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, issue tracking, and online editing.
+This Sample Bnking Application uses Java Spring and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, issue tracking, and online editing.

 To get started, click **Create toolchain**.